Uthymeen/odin-recipes/README.md

-This is a simple website for some recipes,
+This is a simple website for some recipes, this is to help practicalize some of the basic html tutorials I have learned